-Reports of previous geotechnical engineering/geologic investigations for this site was not available for our review.
-However, one geologic report was completed in conjunction with this study and is listed below:
+Reports of previous geotechnical engineering/geologic investigations for this site were available for our review and are listed below:

-Soil and Geology Study, 12172 Goodson Road, El Paso County, Colorado, prepared by RMG - Rocky Mountain Group, Job No. 192027, dated February 17, 2023.
+1. Soil and Geology Study, Graupner Subdivision, Tanner Road, El Paso County, Colorado, prepared by RMG - Rocky Mountain Group, Job No. 192447, dated May 2, 2023.

 The findings, conclusions and recommendations contained in this report was considered during the preparation of this report.